Mallika Sherawat, Tusshar Kapoor, Kiku Sharda & Others In ALT Balaji’s First Horror-Comedy Show

 "I am working with Balaji Telefilms and my sister, Ekta after five years and of course it's a wonderful feeling to work with them again.
 From the stellar cast to the director, everybody is known for their impeccable comic timings.
 This will be my second horror comedy after Golmaal and I am sure this will add another feather in everybody's cap."

 Filled with thrills and chills along with huge bursts of laughter, Booo..
-Sabki Phategi will soon stream on the ALTBalaji app.
+Sabki Phategi, will soon stream on the ALTBalaji app.
 Stay tuned for more updates!

 Most Read: Yeh Rishta Kya Kehlata Hai 10 Years Celebration Party: Shivangi & Mohsin Dance Video Goes Viral!